officialBidao/specs/README.md

-# specs
+# Bidao Specifications
-Bidao papers and specifications
+Specification documents of the Bidao system